Worldpay/worldpay-lib-ios/README.md

 ### APMController ###
 The purpose of **WorldpayAPMViewController** is more documentation than using it on an actual application.
 If we want to create an APM order, we can use the **APMController**.
 This controller is a
-UIWebViewDelegate controller that creates the APM Order and redirects to the APM Authorisation Page.
+WKNavigationDelegate controller that creates the APM Order and redirects to the APM Authorisation Page.
 It also lets the user handle the callback of the APM Authorisation Page. **WorldpayAPMViewController** also makes use of this controller.

 Follow these steps to use **APMController**: